 - Limit caffeine and alcohol intake because they can increase anxiety.

 - Sleep well.
 This will relax your mind and body.

 - Be optimistic at all times.

 - Smile often.
 Learn to appreciate small things.

 - Accept the fact that you can not control all the things around you.

 - Do not look for perfection because it is impossible.
-Unsatisfied expectation will lead to disappointment and then stress.
+Unsatisfied expectations will lead to disappointment and then stress.

 - Participate and be active in your community; This will give you a break from everyday stress.

 - Talk to a close friend or a member of your family.
-You can also seek help with a counselor.
+You can also seek help from a counselor.